YDAckerman/pyspark-common-crawl/README.md

 Code and commented instructions for setup are provided in aws-emr/bash/startup.sh.

-Sidenote: the NewsJob instance in etl.py is currently set to localTest=True.
+The NewsJob instance in etl.py is currently set to localTest=True.
 If you set it to False or remove it, you will need to scale up the number of worker nodes and consider changing the number of data partitions within the NewsJob run_job() function.
 Even with the test settings, my run of the script took 8+ hours to complete and cost me approximately $10 in aws fees.

+The output_path in etl.py is currently set to one of my s3 buckets.
+You will need to create your own bucket and change this variable before running this yourself.

 # Process